Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 * Added the ability to add "Temporary Role" unlocks into the economy shop.
 * Added some anti-abuse checks to Streaks to prevent people artificially modifying their streak.
 * Added the ability to have some channels ignored for Streaks.
+* Added the ability to "Clone" existing achievements.

 # January 31st - Streak Achievements
 ## Added